inverno-io/inverno-mods/inverno-redis/README.md

 ### Keys and Values codecs

-The `RedisClient` supports encoding and decoding of Redis keys and values, as a result the `RedisClient` client is a generic type which allows to specified the types of key and values.
+The `RedisClient` supports encoding and decoding of Redis keys and values, as a result the `RedisClient` client is a generic type which allows to specify the types of key and values.

 The actual encoding/decoding logic is implementation specific.

 ### Connections

 Commands can be executed directly on the client instance in which case a connection is obtained each time an operation method is invoked on the client and released once the resulting publisher terminates.
-This might not be an issue when a single command is issued or when using an implementation based on a single connection, However if there's a need to exectute multiuple commands or when using an implementation backed by a connection pool, it is often better to execute multiple SQL statements on a single connection released once the resulting publisher terminates (the connection can be either closed or returned to the pool).
+This might not be an issue when a single command is issued or when using an implementation based on a single connection.
+However, if there is a need to execute multiple commands or when using an implementation backed by a connection pool, it is often better to execute multiple SQL statements on a single connection released once the resulting publisher terminates (the connection can be either closed or returned to the pool).

 Multiple commands can be executed on a single connection as follows: